learnk8s/learnk8s.io/src/bite-sized-articles/cluster-size/clusterSize.md

 _In general, the fact that multiple apps are running on the same cluster, may have negative impacts on security and efficiency of these apps._

-**This concludes our discussion of the most important Kubernetes cluster strategies.**
+**This concludes our discussion of the different Kubernetes cluster strategies.**

 _Let's wrap up._

 ## Conclusion

-In this article, you have investigated the pros and cons of the most important Kubernetes cluster strategies, including:
+In this article, you have examined the pros and cons of the most important Kubernetes cluster strategies, including:

 1. [**One large general-purpose cluster**](#1-one-large-general-purpose-cluster)
 1. [**Many small single-purpose clusters**](#2-many-small-single-purpose-clusters)